How to include Word bookmarks and index in an exported PDF

 Export the document from Word with the correct options

-Once the preferences are configured, it's time to Save the Word file as a PDFTo do this, go to the File menu and select “Save As”, choose the destination folder and select PDF as the file type.
+Once you've configured your preferences, it's time to save the Word file as a PDF .
+To do this, go to the File menu and select "Save As," choose the destination folder, and select PDF as the file type.

-Thanks to this markup, the final PDF will retain document structure, bookmarks, links, and properties much more reliably than if a basic conversion is done.
+Thanks to this markup, the final PDF will retain structure, bookmarks, links, and document properties much more reliably than a basic conversion.

-If instead of Acrobat you use other solutions like Kofax PDF integrated into Office, you will have a specific tab in the ribbon (for example, “Kofax PDF” with the “Creation Settings” tool) where you can also enable bookmark export and review PDF options.
+If instead of Acrobat you use other solutions like Kofax PDF integrated into Office, you will have a specific tab in the ribbon (for example, “Kofax PDF” with the “Creation Settings” tool ) where you can also activate bookmark export and review PDF options.

-With these steps properly configured, every time you export a well-formatted Word document you will have a Interactive PDF with bookmarks panel, clickable index, and internal and external hyperlinks.
+With these steps properly configured, every time you export a well-formatted Word document you will have an interactive PDF with a bookmarks panel, clickable index, and internal and external hyperlinks.

 Create and manage the table of contents directly in PDF

-There are situations where the original document is not in Word or you cannot modify it, and you need work directly on the PDFIn that case, several tools allow you to generate bookmarks and a table of contents from existing content.
+There are situations where the original document isn't in Word or you can't edit it, and you need to work directly on the PDF .
+In that case, several tools allow you to generate bookmarks and a table of contents from the existing content.

-With this approach you can start with a "flat" PDF and turn it into a A much more navigable document, with automatic or manual TOC.without having to redo everything from scratch.
+With this approach you can start from a "flat" PDF and turn it into a much more navigable document, with automatic or manual TOC , without redoing everything from scratch.

 Creating an index and bookmarks in a PDF